Third harmonic-mediated amplification in TWPA: Abstract

-In Josephson Traveling-Wave Parametric Amplifiers, higher-order harmonics of the pump tone and its sidebands are commonly present and typically regarded as parasitic.
+In Josephson Traveling-Wave Parametric Amplifiers, higher-order harmonics of the pump tone and its side- bands are commonly present and typically regarded as parasitic.
 Consequently, most design efforts have focused on suppressing these harmonics.
-In spite of that, motivated by transient simulations, we extend the coupled-mode theory and demonstrate that, contrary to conventional belief, the third harmonic can enhance amplifier performance, improving both gain and bandwidth.
+In spite of that, motivated by transient simulations, we extend the coupled-mode theory and demonstrate that the third harmonic can enhance amplifier performance, improving both gain and bandwidth.
 We show that the recently developed plasma oscillation-based amplifier is particularly well-suited for exploiting this effect.
-Their dispersion relation enables us to observe the phenomenon in transient numerical simulations using JoSIM and WRspice.
-These simulations reveal improvement of the amplifier's performance, specifically the doubling of the bandwidth and an increase in the gain.
+Its dispersion relation enables us to observe the phenomenon in transient numerical simulations using JoSIM and WRspice.
+These simulations reveal improvement of the amplifier’s performance, specifically doubling the bandwidth and increasing the gain.

 Josephson Traveling Wave Parametric Amplifiers (JTWPAs) are a leading technology for ultra-sensitive detection of microwave signals, offering near-quantum-limited noise performance while maintaining high dynamic range and broad bandwidth spanning several gigahertz.
-They are essential for cutting-edge applications such as quantum computing, where they enable high-fidelity qubit readout, \cite{Devoret, Pagano_book} and quantum sensing, where detecting extremely weak signals is critical. \cite{Macklin, Pagano2} Recent rapid advancements lead to high-gain and low-noise compact devices for integration with quantum devices. \cite{Planat2019, Samolov, Ranadive_2022, Zorin2016, Zorin2017, Dixon, Gaydamachenko2022, Kissling2023, Nilsson2023, Peatain2021, OBrien2014, White2015, Kissling2023, Peng_2022, Peng_FM, Macklin, BiSQUID}
+They are essential for cutting-edge applications such as quantum computing, where they enable high-fidelity qubit readout, \cite{Devoret, Pagano_book} and quantum sensing, where detecting extremely weak signals is critical. \cite{Macklin, Pagano2} Recent rapid advancements lead to high-gain and low-noise compact devices for integration with quantum measurements. \cite{Planat2019, Samolov, Ranadive_2022, Zorin2016, Zorin2017, Dixon, Gaydamachenko2022, Kissling2023, Nilsson2023, Peatain2021, OBrien2014, White2015, Kissling2023, Peng_2022, Peng_FM, Macklin, BiSQUID}

-The current understanding of their working principle is based on processes well known from nonlinear optics, \cite{PhysRevA.39.2519, First_JTWPA, PhysRevB.87.144301} where a strong pump tone interacts with a weak signal as they propagate along a nonlinear transmission line composed of Josephson junctions.
+The current understanding of their working principle is based on processes well known from nonlinear optics, \cite{PhysRevA.39.2519, First_JTWPA, PhysRevB.87.144301} where the strong pump tone interacts with the weak signal as they propagate along a nonlinear transmission line composed of Josephson junctions.
 As a result, an idler mode is generated, enabling the energy transfer from the pump to the signal in a broadband and linear manner.
-The efficiency of this process depends critically on the phase relations among the interacting waves, as additional nonlinear phase shifts can degrade the gain and bandwidth.
+The efficiency of this process depends critically on the phase relations between the interacting waves, as additional nonlinear phase shifts can degrade the gain and bandwidth.